Mamba-CL: Optimizing Selective State Space Model in Null Space for Continual Learning: Our Proposed Methodology

-Note that since zero singular values do not always exist, we use an adaptive method to select the singular values close to zero as approximated zero singular values.
+Note that since zero singular values do not always exist, we use an adaptive method to select the singular values close to zero as approximated zero singular values~\cite{nullspace2021}.
 Based on the observation that the singular values in descending order form an "L" shape \cite{lu2024visual}, we first find the index of the corner point by calculating the maximum second derivative of the points: $R = J - \arg\max_{j} \{ \lambda_{j-1} - 2 \lambda_{j} + \lambda_{j+1} \}_{j=2}^{J-1}$, where $J$, $R$ and $\lambda_{j}$ denote the total number of singular values, the number of approximated zero singular values and the $j$-th singular value, respectively.
-Those right singular values corresponding to the $R$ smallest singular values obtained by SVD are selected as the null space bases.
+Those right singular values corresponding to the $R$ smallest singular values (\ie, the singular values below the corner point) obtained by SVD are selected as the null space bases.
+In the absence of an exact null space, the approximate null space corresponding to singular values close to zero is a minimum-norm solution~\cite{golub2013matrix}, which means that the obtained subspace provides the most accurate approximation.
+As a result, we derive three projectors $\mathbf{H}_{1} =\mathbf{U}_{1,0}\mathbf{U}_{1,0}^{\top}$, $\mathbf{H}_2=\mathbf{U}_{2,0}\mathbf{U}_{2,0}^{\top}$, and $\mathbf{H}_3=\mathbf{U}_{3,0}\mathbf{U}_{3,0}^{\top}$ to enable that the parameter updates satisfy the conditions in Eq.\eqref{eq: four_conditions}: